rocketacademy/bootcamp-docs/4-backend-structure/4.2-mvc/README.md

 Since this is the file in which we invoke controller methods, we will link our controllers to our models in this file.
 The `db` instance, containing the connection pool, will be passed around so that every controller has access to the database.

-Note the `index` key of `ItemsController`.
+Note the `index` key of `itemsController`.
 We will define this in the controller file below.

 ### routes.mjs